secretGeek/today-i-learned-staging/Entity_Framework/ef6_create_empty_migration.md

 ...continuing!

-In the package manager console...
+In the package manager console (having selected the right project, see above), run this command:

-Run this command:

 	Add-Migration "my_new_migration" -verbose